-Treatment level (vegetation characteristics at the inflow point) was the only significant predictor of log branch density (Figure 3.3).
+Treatment level was the only significant predictor of log branch density (Figure 3.3).
 Kernel density and histograms of the data are presented in Appendix 3a; the regression matrix is presented in Appendix 3b.
 The data exhibit higher branch densities as impoundments receive increasing level of treatment.

 Figure 3.3.
-Relationship between log branch density/m and treatment level (mean $\pm$ 90% confidence intervals).
+Relationship between log branch density/ m^2 and treatment level (mean \pm 90% confidence intervals).